Assailant who stabbed author Salman Rushdie sentenced to 25 years

 Video that captured the assault shows Matar rushing the Chautauqua Institution's stage as Rushdie was being introduced to the audience for a talk about keeping writers safe from harm.
 Some of the video was shown to the jury during the seven days of testimony.

-"He's traumatized.
+"He's traumatised.
 He has nightmares about what he experienced," Chautauqua County District Attorney Jason Schmidt said after the sentencing hearing, referring to what Rushdie suffered.

 "Obviously this is a major setback for an individual that was starting to emerge in his very later years of life into society after going into hiding after the fatwa."